+44 (0)20 7822 1200

 She has discussed the merits of FC Barcelona’s claim for breach of contract against Neymar in Lawyer Monthly.

-Ruth accepts instructions in respect of all aspects of commercial fraud, including freezing and search orders and other without notice applications.
+Ruth is instructed in respect of all aspects of commercial fraud, including freezing and search orders and other without notice applications.
 She co-wrote a Practical Guide to Freezing Orders with Charles Dougherty QC which is available here.

 During her time with the Master of the Rolls she worked on Banco Santander Totta SA v Companhia de Carris de Ferro de Lisboa SA and others EWCA 1267, the first appeal from the Financial List.